-Throughout the year ending 31 July 2018 the College's Remuneration Committee comprised five members of the Corporation.
+Throughout the year ending 31 July 2019 the DCG's Remuneration Committee comprised four members of the Corporation.
 The CEO is not a member of the Committee.
-The Committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Senior Post Holders (CEO and Deputy CEO).
+The Committee's responsibilities are to set appraisal objectives and targets for the Senior Post Holders (CEO and Deputy CEO), review performance against these targets and make recommendations to the Board.
 From September 2018 the Committee will be chaired by an independent member who is not the Chair of Governors.

-Details of remuneration for the year ended 31 July 2018 are set out in note 7 to the financial statements.
+Details of remuneration for the year ended 31 July 2019 are set out in note 7 to the financial statements.